wincent/clipper/README.md

     $ kill 29517                      # kill off old process
     $ ps auxww | grep 29517           # confirm that process is really gone

+For the bold and lazy, you can simply kill off all `sshd` process belonging to your user with:

+    $ killall -u $USER sshd

+Do not do this as root, as you will lock yourself out of your server.

 Consult the netstat man page for more details (supported options may vary depending on the host operating system).